Title 24, Part 6 Commissioning and Acceptance Testing Resources

 Title 24 is the state of California's comprehensive building energy code.
 The code contains standards governing many aspects of building design, including building energy efficiency.
-Title 24 requires Acceptance Testing of windows, lighting and mechanical systems for new buildings, major renovations and equipment replacements.
+Title 24 requires commissioning, and Acceptance Testing of windows, lighting and mechanical systems for new buildings, major renovations and equipment replacements

-These resources will help contractors and code officials navigate the Acceptance Testing process and explain the benefits and requirements of Acceptance Testing to building owners.
+These resources will help contractors and code officials navigate the commissioning and Acceptance Testing processes and explain the benefits and requirements of Acceptance Testing to building owners.

 Contractors can use this information sheet during the bidding process to explain what Title 24 Acceptance Testing is, how it works, when it is required and why it's important for safe and efficient buildings.

 CCC developed an Infographic describing the Acceptance Testing process, and EnergyCode Ace has published a handy infographic on the commissioning requirements.
 Clear graphics depict who is involved, the steps in the process, where to find testing resources and how all parties benefit from careful planning

 Find out how Art DeLeon, a successful testing specialist, overcomes the challenges to Acceptance testing to deliver the benefits to his customers and building occupants.

 The California Energy Commission has developed a rich set of resources to support implementation of Title 24, Part 6.
 The focused Acceptance Testing resources on this page are provided as a complement to those CEC resources.
 The CEC's California Energy Standards Online Learning Center provides a broader view of Title 24, Part 6.
 The Online Learning Center can be found at www.title24learning.com.
 You can also find many useful tools and resources at www.energycodeace.com